Introduction

 3. What to wear during pind daan?

 Wear traditional and modest attire during Pind daan.
 Avoid western clothes and choose comfortable clothing to perform rituals.
+Make sure to cover your legs and shoulders properly.

 4. Can Women perform rituals at Brahma Kapal?

 Yes, women can visit and perform rituals with the guidance of a priest at this sacred site.
+There is no restrictions on womens for performing rituals at Brahma Kapal Badrinath.

 5. Is Brahma Kapal open throughout the year?

 No, Brahma Kapal is not open throughout the year.
-It is accessible only during the opening season of the Badrinath temple, from May to June and September to October, and is closed during the winter from November to April.
+It is accessible only during the opening of Badrinath temple, from May to June and September to October, and is closed during the winter from November to April.